goodreasonai/nichey/README.md

-# GRWiki
+# Nichey: Generate a wiki for your niche

-**Generate a wiki for your research topic, sourcing from the web and your docs**
+**Use LLMs to generate a wiki for your research topic, sourcing from the web and your docs**

-GRWiki is a python package that helps create and manage targeted wikis for a research topic you specify.
+Nichey is a python package that helps create and manage targeted wikis for a research topic you specify.
 After building a wiki, you can serve it locally on `localhost` or export the pages to markdown files.

 If you like this project, please leave a star!

-Developers, feel free to create GUI wrappers around GRWiki and let us know about them!
+Developers, feel free to create GUI wrappers around Nichey and let us know about them!

 ![image](images/article.png)

 ## Installation

-Install GRWiki using pip:
+Install Nichey using pip:

 ```
-python3 -m pip install grwiki
+python3 -m pip install nichey
 ```

 And import it into your project like:

 ```
-import grwiki
+import nichey
 ```

 ## Usage